offendo/blv/README.md

 import pandas as pd
 from redis import Redis
-from src.blv.verify import verify_theorems
+from blv.verify import verify_theorems

 # Supposing you have a JSON file which has a field called 'theorem' you want to verify
-df = pd.read_json('examples/example-input-theorems.json')
+df = pd.read_json("examples/example-input-theorems.json")

 redis = Redis(host="localhost", port=6379, db=0)